Implanon (contraceptive implant)

 Implanon doesn't offer protection from sexually transmitted infections (STIs).

-An estimated 1 out of 100 women who use Implanon for one year will get pregnant.
+Less than 1 out of 100 women who use Implanon for one year will get pregnant.
 If you do conceive while using Implanon, there's a higher chance that the pregnancy will be ectopic — when the fertilized egg implants outside the uterus, usually in a fallopian tube.

 How you prepare